psycedelicAI/high-security-facility-concept/FAQ.md

 ### What does “degraded operations should preserve controlled continuity rather than collapsing into ambiguity” mean?

-It means that reduced confidence should not produce undefined behavior.
+It means reduced confidence should not produce undefined behavior.
 The facility should remain governed, legible, and controllable rather than becoming vague or ad hoc.

 ### Why is this important?